Mubeen-Baloch/Parallel-Algorithm-for-MOSP/README.md

 The goal is to efficiently compute Pareto-optimal solutions for large-scale graphs while analyzing scalability and performance across different system configurations.

-This project was developed as part of a course on **Parallel and Distributed Computing** at [University Name].
+This project was developed as part of a course on **Parallel and Distributed Computing** at FAST NUCES.
 It demonstrates the effective use of modern parallel computing techniques to solve challenging graph problems.

 ---